scylladb/scylladb/docs/upgrade/upgrade-opensource/upgrade-guide-from-5.4-to-6.0/upgrade-guide-from-5.4-to-6.0-generic.rst

 * Restart ScyllaDB
 * Validate the rollback success

-Apply the following procedure **serially** on each node.
+Apply the procedure **serially** on each node.
 Do not move to the next node before validating that the rollback was successful and the node is up and running the old version.

 Rollback Steps